saint-malo

 Language:

-Saint-Malo, a city in Brittany, France, primarily speaks French, the official language of the country.
-However, due to its location in the Brittany region, some residents also speak Breton, a Celtic language that has seen a revival in recent years.
-Additionally, English is commonly spoken due to the city's popularity as a tourist destination.
+In Saint-Malo, a city in Brittany, France, the most commonly spoken language is French.
+However, due to its historical and cultural ties with the Celtic region, Breton, a Celtic language, is also spoken by a minority of the population.
+Additionally, English is widely understood due to the city's popularity as a tourist destination.